Flat Roof vs Pitched Roof Extension Compared

-Should your extension have a flat roof or a pitched roof?
-Compare costs, lifespans, planning implications, and aesthetics to make the right choice for your UK home.
+Should your extension have a flat or pitched roof?
+Compare costs, lifespans, planning implications, and aesthetics to choose the right option.

 The roof is one of the first design decisions when planning an extension - and it affects far more than just how the building looks.
 Your choice between flat and pitched impacts cost, planning permission, internal ceiling height, natural light options, and long-term maintenance.
 Neither option is universally better; the right choice depends on your property, your budget, and your priorities.